bsmarimon/react-webpack-babel/README.md

 A example of a Google Maps component written with React.
 Adapted using the boilerplate code from https://github.com/alicoding/react-webpack-babel.
 You can run `npm run-script start` to load a development server with hotreloading.
+To clone this repository to practice, run `git clone -b todo https://github.com/bsmarimon/react-webpack-babel.git`.

 ### Getting started

 `jsx` - An extended version of JavaScript that works well with React.
 Let’s you assign “HTML” to variables, easily make templates, and add simple logic to your DOM.
 JSX expressions are enclosed in curly braces.

 On this note is this kind of JSX practice safe?